Topic: Ancestors

 The Easter Curmudgeon

-Many UUs – probably most – struggle with what to make of Easter, with its talk of resurrection and redemption.
-Many of us (including me) would just as soon ignore it.
+Many UUs—probably most—struggle with what to make of Easter, with its talk of resurrection and redemption.
+Many of us, including me, would just as soon ignore it.
 But it’s here, and it’s tremendously important for millions.
-Does the Easter story offer anything to those who don’t resonate with the story of … Continue reading The Easter Curmudgeon
+Does the Easter story offer anything to those who don’t resonate with the story of crucifixion and resurrection?
+Or … Continue reading The Easter Curmudgeon

 Faith in the Shadow: Wrestling with God After the Holocaust

-This Sunday, Wayne Cochran leads a deeply reflective service for Holocaust Remembrance, not by recounting history, but by grappling with the searing spiritual aftermath it left behind.
-Drawing on the wisdom of thinkers like Elie Wiesel, Viktor Frankl, and Wendell Berry, the service explores how faith is tested—and sometimes lost—by unbearable suffering.
-What does it … Continue reading Faith in the Shadow: Wrestling with God After the Holocaust
+Wayne leads a deeply reflective service for Holocaust Remembrance, not by recounting history but by grappling with the searing spiritual aftermath it left behind.
+Drawing on the wisdom of thinkers like Elie Wiesel, Viktor Frankl, and Wendell Berry, we explore how faith is tested—and sometimes lost—by unbearable suffering.
+What does it mean to believe in … Continue reading Faith in the Shadow: Wrestling with God After the Holocaust

 What If Heritage